Pants

 Caveat: I use the same clothing for around the town, at work, while traveling, and for outdoor activities like backpacking, camping, and hiking.
 My absolute requirements for pants are they are made from a quick dry material than is reasonably durable, no giant cargo style pockets, no obviously reinforced bum/knees, no zip-off legs, good cut, and has pockets that are deep enough that things don’t fall out when I sit down in a chair that slopes back.
 Extra credit if the material looks like classic chino twill on the outside, lightly calendared on the inside for comfort, doesn’t have “discreet” inseam pockets on the side of the leg, no prominent logos, and doesn’t have a built in belt.

-I really like Outlier Slim Dungarees and the slight lighter Outlier Future Slimworks.
-They fit me well, the fabric is excellent.
+I really like Outlier Slim Dungarees.
+They fit me perfectly, the fabric is excellent.
 The only downside is that when it’s above 75F and I am physically active they tend to chafe my inner thighs.
-I use them when it’s colder.
-While the fabric isn’t quite as nice, my year round goto pants are now Western Rise Evolution pants.
-They are styled like slim cut jeans, but made from a durable, breathable, and slightly stretchy technical material.
+In warmer weather I switch to OR Ferrosi Transit Pants which don’t look as tailored, but perform very well with great mobility.
+Both are styled like slim cut jeans, but made from a durable, breathable, and stretchy technical material.
 They can be used the the back country as well as in a business meeting with a blazer.
-I have had some issues with quality and consistency of their products.
-When it’s hot I switch to Outlier New Way Shorts unless long pants are required.
-When engaged in high energy activities I use a pair of Tri-Shorts.
-They dry quickly, are comfortable when wet, don’t chafing, and work for swimming, biking, running, or hiking.
-BluffworksMakers and Riders, and Wool and Prince makes some nice pants.
+When shorts are appropriate I wear Outlier New Way Shorts which fit me perfectly, or Patagonia Hydropeak Hybrid Walk Shorts which dry more quickly.
+When engaged in high energy activities I often use a pair of Tri-Shorts.
+They dry quickly, are comfortable when wet, don’t normally chafing, and work for swimming, biking, running, or hiking.
+When doing long, hot hikes/runs I use a pair of Xoskin Compression shorts which have always prevented chafing.

-Nylon “Hiking” / “Travel” Pants
+“Hiking” / “Travel” Pants

 Some people like convertible pants since they can worn as pants when it is cool and then convert to shorts when it warms up.
 I wore a pair of Ex Officio convertible pants at least twice a week between 1992 and 2006, plus many successive days on every backpacking trip I took between 1996-2004.
 They were still in good shape (ignoring a few pine sap stains) when they were retired, I just stopped using zip-offs.
 Part of the reason was my wife really disliked them, but I also found the zippers could chafe on extended trips.